diskin-lab-chop/AutoGVP/README.md

 ```r
 Rscript 01-annotate_variants_custom_input.R --vcf input/testing_010423_VEP.vcf --multianno input/testing_010423.hg38_multianno.txt --intervar input/testing_010423_intervar.hg38_multianno.txt.intervar --autopvs1 input/testing_010423_autopvs1.txt --clinvar input/clinvar_20211225.vcf.gz --output SRRT0182 --submission input/variant_summary.txt --submission_summary input/submission_summary.txt
 ```

+### Step by step workflow
+1. Read in ClinVar file
+2. Create `vcf_id` (chr and position)
+3. Annotate stars based on `CLNREVSTAT`*
+4. Report and save significant call if Stars are not 0 or 1 and not B/P/LB/LP/VUS
+5. Identify variants that are ambiguous (`criteria_provided,_conflicting_interpretations`), generate table to then check against submission file
+6. Identify variants that need further annotations or possible re-adjustment (Stars 0 or 1)
+7. Retrieve and store interVar results file into table and create vcf_id
+8. Retrieve and store corresponding autopvs1 results file into table and create vcf_id
+9. Merge interVar and autopvs1 tables by matching vcf_ids
+10. Create columns for `evidencePVS1`, `evidencePS`, `evidencePM`, `evidencePP`, `evidenceBP`, `evidencePM` and `evidenceBA1` (variables that may need re-adjusting) by parsing InterVar: InterVar and Evidence column
+11. Indicate if there needs to be recalculation (if `evidencePVS1` == 1)
+12. If not, take interVar significant call as final_call
+13. Go through entries and adjust evidence variables above based on criterion*
+14. Report final call based on recalculated evidence variables

 #### Annotating Stars
 ```